Relief Factor Review

 A review article published in Practical Neurology highlights that caffeine increases alertness, helps concentration, improves mood, and limits depression.
 Moreover, it has proven pain-relieving properties, especially for treating headaches and migraine.

 As of lately, the Energy supplements are offered in three different pricing options.
 This includes:

 - 1 Relief Factor supplement bottle: $35 (one-time purchase)

 - 3 bottles: $30 (one-time purchase)

 Who Is Relief Factor For?

-A simple gloss through their social media tells you all you need to know about the intended audience for Relief Factor.
-Coupled with their product pictures and video testimonials, this pharmaceutical brand is marketed for the middle-aged to elderly demographic.
+A simple gloss through their social media tells you that this pharmaceutical brand is marketed for the middle-aged to elderly demographic.

-So far, there are no age restrictions written on their supplements, but it makes sense to showcase older customers on its website.
+Although there are no age restrictions written on their supplements, it does make sense that the company markets to and showcases older customers.
 As we grow older, we’re more at risk for joint pain, loss of energy, and increased stress.